MicrosoftDocs/architecture-center/docs/solution-ideas/articles/microsoft-365-defender-security-integrate-azure-content.md

 ## Potential use cases

-This architecture reference may help you understand the whole picture of Microsoft Cloud security services and to how to integrate them for a best security posture.
+This architecture reference can help you understand the whole picture of Microsoft Cloud security services and to how to integrate them for a best security posture.

 You don't necessarily need to consider all of the security services presented in this architecture.
 However, this example and the threat map represented in the architecture diagram can help you to understand how to create your own map and then plan accordingly for your security strategy.
 Select the right Azure security services and the Microsoft 365 Defender services that you want to integrate with Azure so that your environment has the security that it needs.